jamila143/PARG-Requirement-Generator/README.md

 The application uses the trained PARG models and dataset.
 It does not use fake or hard-coded prediction results.

-## What changed in this revision (reliability pass)

-You reported inconsistent extraction quality across different story types.
-Two of those were real bugs, now fixed, and the rest are now handled by being explicit instead of silent:

-- **Fixed a real span-extraction bug**: the NER span decoder used to collect *every* word anywhere in the sentence tagged with a given label and join them together.
-If the model mistagged one stray, non-adjacent word with the same label, it got glued onto the real span — that was your "mixing parts of the sentence" symptom.
-It now decodes proper contiguous BIO runs and keeps the longest one, ignoring stray fragments elsewhere in the sentence.
-- **Per-span confidence + quality gates**: each extracted actor/action/condition/outcome now carries the model's own confidence.
-Condition/outcome spans below a confidence threshold, or shorter than 2 tokens, are treated as unreliable and excluded from the generated requirement text rather than stitched in as a garbled fragment.
-- **Low-confidence process predictions are now flagged, not hidden**: if the classifier's confidence is below the threshold, the process concept is marked "tentative" in the UI and a top-level warning is shown, instead of presenting an uncertain guess as a settled fact.
-- **Expanded post-generation validation**: beyond duplicate and ambiguous-term checks, it now runs a grammar check (sentence structure, repeated words, double spaces, length sanity), a semantic-relevance check (does the requirement actually reference the extracted entity?), and a traceability check (does every generated step's verb genuinely belong to that process concept's own ontology template?).
-Every issue found is listed specifically, not just a pass/fail flag.
-- **Session coverage vs. Algorithm A2 coverage are now explicitly distinguished** in both the API response and the UI text — the running "concepts touched this session" counter was never the notebook's full-dataset coverage metric, and the wording now says so directly instead of letting the two be confused.

 ## 1. What technology this uses